dylanjellis/dylan_ellis.github.io/README.md

    git clone https://github.com/your-username/sql-layoffs-analysis.git
 2. Import the dataset into MySQL / PostgreSQL.
 3. Run the cleaning queries to process and standardize the raw data.
-4.Execute the exploratory analysis queries to uncover key insights.
+4. Execute the exploratory analysis queries to uncover key insights.

 ---